 Six Sigma Methodology and Six Sigma Principles

 Six Sigma is a powerful problem solving and process improvement tool developed by a quality assurance engineer Bill Smith at Motorola in 1986.
 Then it was registered in 1993 as a trademark of Motorola.
 The CEO of General Electric (GE), Jack Welch used this efficient technique for his business strategy in 1995.
 Six Sigma Methodology involves a set of techniques to improve the quality of a process or a product by removing or minimizing the causes of defects.
 Professionals from all around the world use six sigma principles for better business processes.
 Basically, the Six Sigma Methodology combines statistical methods with quality management methods to build a framework for process improvement within the organization.
 This article reviews the key aspects of Six Sigma DMAIC and DMADV Methodologies.

 Six Sigma Explained

-Six sigma methodology aims to improve the quality of the process by analyzing and reducing defects and errors.
-It is a quality management process applicable to all industries such as manufacturing, finance, construction, healthcare etc.
+The Six Sigma methodology aims to improve the quality of the process by analyzing and reducing defects and errors.
+It is a quality management process applicable to all industries such as manufacturing, finance, construction, healthcare, etc.

-Six Sigma implementations and projects aim to reach specific targets such as reducing indirect costs within the organization, decreasing water contamination, reducing project payback period and increasing stakeholder satisfaction.
-Each Implementation project has specifically defined steps, frameworks and targets.
+Six Sigma implementations and projects aim to reach specific targets such as reducing direct costs and indirect costs within the organization, decreasing water contamination, reducing project payback period and increasing stakeholder satisfaction.
+Each Implementation project has specifically defined steps, frameworks, and targets.

 Apart from other quality improvement techniques, Six Sigma aims to achieve measurable quantifiable and measurable results.
-Other techniques oftenly rely on assumptions and estimates.
+Other techniques often rely on assumptions and estimates.

 The main difference between the two methodologies is DMAIC is used to improve the existing process while DMADV is used for new products or process.
 Both methodologies have five basic phases which are explained below.

 The Six Sigma DMAIC method is used for correcting and improving an existing process.

-1. Define: Identify the customer requirements and project objectives.
+1. Define: Identify customer requirements and project objectives.

 2. Measure: Realise the current project performance and measure the various aspects of it by collecting inputs.

-3. Analyze: Analyze the data and determine root causes of any defects.
+3. Analyze: Analyze the data and determine the root causes of any defects.

-4. Improve: Optimize the current process and etablish ways to improve the process.
+4. Improve: Optimize the current process and establish ways to improve the process.